River Bure – Wroxham Broad to Cockshoot Dyke

 Salhouse Broad is a beautiful broad.
 A grassy bank rises from the broad with areas of sand and fallen trees – a natural play area for children.
 In the spring, you may find Bluebells in the wood and Flag Iris by the shore.
 The hill had eroded over the years and so to protect the area, coconut matting was laid to stabilise the loose ground.
 The area was then re-seeded and fenced off, the open weave of the matting allows the grass to grow through.

-The landowner, Henry Cator, manages the broad.
-The whole community is now involved in looking after the broad and to that end they have set up the “Friends of Salhouse Broad”.
+The broad is managed by the landowner, Henry Cator and the Salhouse Broad Ranger team.
 Canoe hire is available from April to the end of October, 7 days a week.
-Water is available and there is also a children’s play area constructed from natural materials.
+Water is available and there is also a children’s play area at the top of the hill..
 A fee is charged to moor, with all proceeds going back into the care of Salhouse Broad.

 Proceeding down stream, on the right is Woodbastwick Staithe (no mooring allowed).
 A very large boathouse with a thatched roof overlooks the Bure.
 The Bure now straightens out towards Dydlers Mill where it bends sharply to the right.
 Another long reach follows all the way into Horning.
 The scene changes here, the wooded banks replaced by Fen and Carr.
 On the left is the entrance to Black Horse Broad.